 Color and Texture

 We established a color palette for the Sparkbox brand previously, modifying our original teal color to more of a cyan.
 For the website, the choice was made to keep the colors very limited so that work and images would stand out that much more.
 We arrived at using black and variations of the new Sparkbox blue.
 We also have an orange swatch in our back pocket for accent.

 Our current site and previous identity used some tasteful bits of texture here and there.
-For the new site, we've made a strategic decision to stay away from texture almost entirely.
-We did this for a couple reasons.
-First, we knew that performance was a major goal of ours, so we wanted to limit the amount of images used.
-Secondly, after arriving at a layout of large, flat color fields sans-texture, we couldn’t help but think how beautiful and crisp the site would look — especially on high-density displays.
+For the new site, we’ve made a strategic decision to stay away from texture almost entirely.
+We did this for a couple of reasons.
+First, we knew that performance was a major goal of ours, so we wanted to limit the number of images used.
+Secondly, after arriving at a layout of large, flat color fields sans-texture, we couldn’t help but think how beautiful and crisp the site would look—especially on high-density displays.

 Buttons on the redesigned site will be simple, possibly carrying icons next to the button text in some cases.
 Hovers will be understated but exist to give some additional interaction.

 As for images and illustrations, we plan on centering them in the color fields and leaving generous “white” space around them.
 In some cases, the images will contain a title above or text below.
 This text will usually be centered.
 The only images that will appear in full color will be our work; other images and illustrations will carry the limited color palette of blues, black, and grays.

 Overall, the constant, full-width layout presents definite visual challenges when it comes to how the site responds.
 We feel confident, though, that we can work out much of this in the browser, and we think it lends itself to an interesting, memorable layout.